 Most UK lenders have now reduced their standard variable rates (SVRs) for mortgage customers by 0.25%.
 This is in response to the Bank of England's base rate reduction which took place in August.

-Each month, this equates to £215 which could be used to overpay your mortgage and clear the debt quicker or put back in the pot for other household bills and expenses.
+Each month, this equates to £215, which could be used to overpay your mortgage and clear the debt quicker, or be put back in the pot for other household bills and expenses.